FazliMolaJan/Flighttyyyyyyy/readme.md

 Finally I started work on the UI layer.
 I used the MVVM architecture supported by `ViewModel` and `LiveData` from the Android Architecture Components.
 I tested only the ViewModel classes and used the Navigation library to switch between destinations in the application and used Dagger2 to provide dependencies to the fragments and ViewModels.

 On the Flight result list screen of the app.
 I noticed that the `Schedule` object contains a list of `Flights` when there are multiple connecting flights and a single `Flight` object when there only one.
 To combat this issue, I wrote a `TypeAdapterClass` to deserialize the data correctly dependending on  the situation.
+I also noticed another problem with the API tending to return flights that had multiple stops first, so I sorted the flights to show the cheapest and quickest `direct` flights first.

 ### Possible Improvements